Maryland gets Diamond Miller back, cruises into break with 98-52 win over Coppin State

 Over early

 Maryland used a 20-4 first-quarter run to put the game away.
-Coppin State struggled with turnovers early and often.
-The Terrapins’ press and ball pressure helped force five turnovers in less than five minutes to open the game.
+Coppin State struggled with turnovers against the Terps’ press, giving the ball away five times in less than five minutes.
 The Eagles had 10 turnovers at halftime and 17 for the game.

 Coppin State shot 31.5 percent and was outrebounded 51-20.